 - Lab attendance is mandatory!
 You will get 0 if you do not attend the lab. - Lab reports must be submitted to Blackboard by 7:20pm at the beginning of the next lecture.
 Submissions are under the Assessments tab in BlackBoard. - Lab report grade will be decremented 10% for each day late. - Lab reports submitted must be individual reports; lab partners may use same lab outputs, but not submit the same report.
-See GMU honor code. - You must embed your last name in the lab report's file name. - Put your name, lab session, and lab partner(s) at the beginning of the report. - Identify the router name for the lab report. - Lab reports can be done using the Lab document with your answers inserted in the document but visibly different (underline, color, bold, italics, etc).
+See GMU honor code. - Put your name, lab session, and lab partner(s) at the beginning of the report. - Identify the router name for the lab report. - Lab reports can be done using the Lab document with your answers inserted in the document but visibly different (underline, color, bold, italics, etc).
 You may also draft your lab report from scratch. - You must answer all questions in the lab, fill out any tables, and draw any diagrams or any extra work that is requested in the lab. - You must also answer the 3 questions below for every lab.